nigmasilmi/microservices-ticketing-app/dev-notes.md

   1. To create models and type of documents in a collection (non-relational db) or the tables and its relations for a given db

+- Define and wire up the listeners and publishers

+### Payments flow: Stripe

+1. The cc details goes to the stripe API, and responds with a token
+2. The token is a pre authorization (one time use)
+3. The stripe client in our service make this token available for our services to finally charge the user
+4. To check the functionality we will use automated tests

+### Payments flow: Stripe + Payments Service

+1. Requesto to create a charge, with a token
+2. Find the order that the user is trying to pay for
+3. Make sure the order belongs to that user
+4. Make sure the payment amount matches the amount of the order
+5. Verify the payment with Stripe API
+6. Create charge record of the successful payment

 ##### ERRORES EN EL CAMINO

 `POST http://ticketing.dev/api/users/signup`